quqicolour/vine_docs/docs/how-to-be-a-curator.md

 sidebar_position: 3
 ---

-# How to Become a Curator?
+# How to be a curator?

-Anyone can apply to become a curator through HyperOmniFinance by executing the "register" action in Governance and waiting for governance approval.
+Everyone can apply to be a curator through NexoraFinance by executing the "register" action in Governance and waiting for governance approval.

 ```solidity
 //Register and get vetted to become a curator